 - Consider legal/reporting — If the damage is severe, report to cybercrime units (e.g., FBI IC3 in the US, or equivalent in your country) as extortion.

-@seo7878’s behavior (mass spam promotion via toxic backlinks + demanding payment to stop) violates Telegram’s Terms of Service against spam and scams.
+This criminal's behavior (mass spam promotion via toxic backlinks + demanding payment to stop) violates Telegram’s Terms of Service against spam and scams.

 To report: